-The existing trail system on the lot could be improved for recreation (walking, cross country skiing, snow shoeing, etc.).
+If there is a suitable access, or in cooperation with an abutting landowner, the existing trail system on the lot could be improved for recreation (walking, cross country skiing, snow shoeing, etc.).
 This would require a parking area, with a kiosk and trail map.
-The trail would need some well drained fill due to the high water table, and some areas have been rutted by trucks during wet ground conditions, making the trail below natural grade in some areas.
-A bridge would also need to be built to avoid another badly rutted section of trail that goes through a 90'+/- stretch of wetland (see map on Appendix A for location).
+A bridge would also need to be built to best protect an intermittent stream that crosses the trail (see map on Appendix A for location).
 Interpretive signs could be placed at different locations, giving information about tree species, wildlife, vernal pools, etc.

 A selective timber harvest should be considered before improving the trails (please refer to the Timber Stands, Prescriptions, Volumes & Values section of the plan for further details).
-This way, there wouldn't be a need to do any harvesting work for 15 to 20 years.
+This way, there wouldn't be a need to do any harvesting work for 15 to 20 years or more.

-(Above) This property features a good trail system that could be utilized for recreation.
-(Below)This stream crossing will require a bridge if there will be any recreational use of the trail in the future.
+This property features a good trail system that could be utilized for recreation.

+This stream crossing will require a bridge if there will be any recreational use of the trail in the future.